drcoul/StorOfWealth/doc/build-osx.md

 Running
 -------

-It's now available at `./lasvegascoind`, provided that you are still in the `src` directory.
+It's now available at `./storofwealthd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./lasvegascoind` to get the filename where it should be put, or just try these
+Run `./storofwealthd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=lasvegascoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/StorOfWealth/lasvegascoin.conf"
+    echo -e "rpcuser=storofwealthrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/StorOfWealth/storofwealth.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/StorOfWealth/lasvegascoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/StorOfWealth/storofwealth.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;